 There are quite a few pests and insects that chew holes in Knockout Roses’ leaves, but some are more common than others.

 In the warmer months of May and June, a pest called a Rose Slug targets your plant.
 These pests are sawfly larva that enjoy feeding on roses’ foliage, leaving them transparent.

 Over time, this transparent layer turns brown.
 As Rose Slugs develop, they may begin to chew large holes in the leaves, eating everything except the mid-rib.

 To spot a Rose Slug, search on the underside of the foliage when scouting.
 They are smooth with heads that are a yellow-brown color and translucent greenish-yellow bodies.
 Typically, you can drown them in a bucket of soap and water, but you may need to consider a more potent insecticide if you have a heavy infestation.

 If you do not notice foliage damage until June or July, you likely have adult Japanese beetles feasting on your Knockout Roses.
 These beetles will eat the flowers and foliage, leaving your plants with a lacy appearance.

 Japanese Beetles are fairly pretty bugs.
 They have metallic green bodies and wing covers that are a shiny bronze color.
-The best way to get rid of these bugs is to handpick them in the mornings and evenings when they are less active.
+The best way to get rid of these knockout roses bugs eating leaves is to handpick them in the mornings and evenings when they are less active.